phpDocumentor/phpDocumentor/docs/PSR.md

 white-space and a description.
 The description MAY span multiple lines and MAY follow a strict format dictated by the type of tag, as indicated by its name.

-The meta-data supplied by tags could result in a change of behaviour of the succeeding "Structural Element", in which case the term "Annotation" is commonly used instead of "Tag".
+The meta-data supplied by tags could result in a change of actual runtime behaviour of the succeeding "Structural Element", in which case the term "Annotation" is commonly used instead of "Tag".

-A variation of this is where, instead of a description, a tag-signature is used;
+A variation of this is where a tag-signature is used instead of a description;
 in most cases the tag will in fact be an annotation.
 The tag-signature is able to provide the annotation with parameters regarding its operation.

 If a tag-signature is present then there MUST NOT be a description present in the same tag.

-Annotations will not be described in further detail in this specification as this falls beyond the scope.
+Annotations will not be described in further detail in this specification, as this falls beyond the scope.
 This specification provides a basis on top of which annotations may be implemented.

 #### 5.3.1.
 Tag Name

-Tag names indicate what type of information is represented by this tag or, in case of annotations, which behaviour must be injected into the succeeding "Structural Element".
+Tag names indicate what type of information is represented by this tag, or in case of annotations which behaviour must be injected into the succeeding "Structural Element".

 In support of annotations, it is allowable to introduce a set of tags designed